 Best treatment creams for comedones: the best topical medications to prevent and treat comedones are salicylic acid, benzoyl peroxide, and retinoids (tretinoin/retinoic Acid).

-- Salicylic acid: Originally derived from the willow tree bark, Salicylic Acid is an FDA cleared anti-acne medical ingredient this is the single best ingredient for the treatment of clogged pores.
+- Salicylic Acid: Originally derived from the willow tree bark, Salicylic Acid is an FDA cleared anti-acne medical ingredient.
+This is the single best ingredient for the treatment of clogged pores.
 What makes it so great?
-Salicylic Acid is “fat-loving” or “lipophilic” beta hydroxyl acid.
+Salicylic acid is "fat-loving" or "lipophilic" beta hydroxy acid.
 The ability of Salicylic Acid to penetrate into the oil gland makes it highly effective at binding to and melting the keratin plugs that clog the skin pores.
 In addition to this "keratolytic" effect, Salicylic Acid provides additional anti-acne effects:

 - 1) As a key hormone in the plant's immune system, Salicylic Acid destroys the P. acnes bacteria.

-- 3) Its oil solubility allows Salicylic Acid to easily penetrate and unclog pores.
+- 3) Its oil solubility allows Salicylic Acid to penetrate and unclog pores easily.

 - Benzoyl Peroxide: While Salicylic Acid is the best ingredient for comedones, Benzoyl Peroxide Is the single most effective topical anti-acne ingredient.
 Benzoyl peroxide has an antibacterial effect and may also decrease the chemical reaction that changes the lining of the hair follicle.
 As with Salicylic Acid, it also has a keratolytic effect, which helps unclog pores and prevent new comedones from forming.

 - Retinoids: Topical retinoids are commonly prescribed medications for the treatment of both blackheads and whiteheads.
-Types of retinoids include tretinoin (Retin-A, Avita, Renova), Adapalene (Differin), Epiduo (combination of Adapalene and benzoyl peroxide) or tazarotene (Tazorac).
-Retinoids are derivatives of vitamin A and work by increasing cell turnover and reducing the "stickiness" of the sloughed off (i.e. "dead") skin cells.
-There are 2 main disadvantages of using retinoids for acne.
+Types of retinoids include tretinoin (Retin-A, Avita, Renova), Adapalene (Differin), Epiduo (a combination of Adapalene and benzoyl peroxide) or tazarotene (Tazorac).
+Retinoids are derivatives of vitamin A and work by increasing cell turnover and reducing the "stickiness" of the sloughed off (i.e., "dead") skin cells.
+There are two main disadvantages of using retinoids for acne.
 First, retinoids can be irritating.
 Second, sunlight exposure deactivates the positive effects of the retinoids.
 Third: retinoids will make your skin more sensitive to the sun.
 For these reasons, it's very important to limit sun exposure and wear sunscreen during treatment with retinoids.
-Fourth; retinoids are not very active on active, inflammatory pimples.
+Fourth, retinoids are not very active on active, inflammatory pimples.